 - 13.17 The Panel recognises that specific member roles especially within the larger community and town councils, for example a committee chair, will involve greater responsibility.
 It is also likely that larger councils will have a greater number of committees, reflecting its level of activity.
-The Panel has therefore set out the determinations for senior role in table 11 below. - 13.18 In all cases, a councillor can only have one payment of £500 regardless of how many senior roles they hold within their Council. - 13.19 Where a person is a member of more than one community or town council, they are eligible to receive the £150 and, if appropriate, £500 from each council of which they are a member.
+The Panel has therefore set out the determinations for senior roles in Table 11 below. - 13.18 In all cases, a councillor can only have one payment of £500 regardless of how many senior roles they hold within their Council.